developersu/ns-usbloader/README.md

 ##### 'Gamepad' tab.

 At the top of you selecting from drop-down application and protocol that you're going to use.
-For GoldLeaf only USB is available.
+For Goldleaf only USB is available.
 Lamp icon stands for switching themes (light or dark).

 Then you may drag-n-drop files (split-files aka folders) to application or use 'Select NSP files' button.
 Multiple selection for files available.
 Click it again and select files from another folder it you want, it will be added into the table.

 Table.

-There you can select checkbox for files that will be sent to application (AW/GL). ~~Since GoldLeaf v0.5 allow you only one file transmission per time, only one file is available for selection.~~
+There you can select checkbox for files that will be sent to application (AW/GL). ~~Since Goldleaf v0.5 allow you only one file transmission per time, only one file is available for selection.~~

 Also you can use space to select/un-select files and 'delete' button for deleting.
 By right-mouse-click you can see context menu where you can delete one OR all items from the table.

-For GoldLeaf v0.6.1 and NS-USBloader v0.6 (and higher) you will have to use 'Explore content' -> 'Remote PC (via USB)' You will see two drives HOME:/ and VIRT:/.
+For Goldleaf v0.6.1 and NS-USBloader v0.6 (and higher) you will have to use 'Explore content' -> 'Remote PC (via USB)' You will see two drives HOME:/ and VIRT:/.
 First drive is pointing to your home directory.
 Second one is reflection of what you've added to table (first application tab).
 Also VIRT:/ drive have limited functionality in comparison to HOME:/.
 E.g. you can't write files to this drive since it's not a drive.
-But don't worry, it won't make any impact on GoldLeaf or your NS if you try.
+But don't worry, it won't make any impact on Goldleaf or your NS if you try.

-Also, for GoldLeaf write files (from NS to PC): You have to 'Stop execution' properly before accessing files transferred from GL.
+Also, for Goldleaf write files (from NS to PC): You have to 'Stop execution' properly before accessing files transferred from GL.
 Usually you have to wait 5sec or less.
 It will guarantee that your files properly written to PC.

 ##### 'RCM' tab